Bli-AIk/Undertale-Changer-Template/readme.md

 If you would like to participate in testing new versions of UCT or contribute code to the project, please develop based on the **Develop** branch!

 If you encounter any issues with the template, feel free to submit an issue or contact me!

+If you want to participate in testing new versions of UCT or contribute to its development, please check out the **[Develop](https://github.com/Bli-AIk/Undertale-Changer-Template/tree/develop)** branch.

 You can view the current change log of UCT through [**CHANGELOG.md**](CHANGELOG.md), and you can also check **[PLAN.md](PLAN.md)** to understand the update plan of UCT.